musselwhizzle/Focus-Points/docs/Focus Points.md

 - Display (EXIF) metadata of the selected image

 **Principle of operation:** <br>
-The plugin uses [exiftool](https://exiftool.org/) to retrieve EXIF metadata from the image file.
+The plugin uses [ExifTool](https://exiftool.org/) to retrieve EXIF metadata from the image file.
 Autofocus related information is extracted from metadata and is processed to visualize the focus points.
 In order for this to work, the plugin requires an image file that has camera maker specific metadata information (_makenotes_) included.

-Note: exiftool comes as part of the plugin package and does not need to be installed separately.
+Note: ExifTool comes as part of the plugin package and does not need to be installed separately.

 The plugin will not be able to show focus points for image files that don't have makernotes included.<br> For this it is important to understand that Lightroom does not read or keep makernotes when importing files.<br>